onap/vnfrqts-requirements/docs/Chapter7.rst

 be ready to take service requests or be already processing service requests successfully.

-The VNF must provide a REST formatted GET RPCs to support Healthcheck queries via the GET method over HTTP(s).
+The VNF must provide a REST formatted GET RPCs to support HealthCheck queries via the GET method over HTTP(s).

 The port number, url, and other authentication information is provided